vSAN Storage Policy – Part 2

 The next tab is Advanced Policy Rules, in which you can define some advanced configurations for VM storage policy.

 As demonstrated in the screenshot below and the GIF above, only the performance leg creates four components for each object.
-In the capacity leg we are utilizing of RAID-5 erasure code which remains unchanged.
+In the capacity leg I am utilizing of RAID-5 erasure code which remains unchanged.
 This behavior arises due to modification in the stripe width policy, a change implemented since vSAN 7 Update 1.
-But if we employ RAID 1 in a similar situation, resulting in the creation of four components for each object within the capacity leg.
+But if I employ RAID 1 in a similar situation, resulting in the creation of four components for each object within the capacity leg.
 For more information, I would recommend you to read the following blog post.

 https://core.vmware.com/blog/stripe-width-improvements-vsan-7-u1